 Completing a bachelor’s degree in education will allow you to pursue employment as a professional teacher in Australian schools.

 Additional training is available for those refining their skill set or pursuing a specialisation.

-In order to work as an early childhood teacher you will need to join the register of qualified teachers in your state.
-Find out more in our resources section.
+In order to work as an early childhood teacher, you will need to join the register of qualified teachers in your state.
+See our resources section.